Bara Bangal Trekking Expedition 2021

-Bara Bhangal trek is limited to people experienced in travelling in the rugged backcountry and with solid know-how of hiking and camping.
+Bara Bhangal trek is an incredible experience for people experienced in trekking in the rugged backcountry and with solid know-how of hiking and camping.
 One of the more challenging routes, it takes one from the lush green Kullu valley to the stark landscapes of Bara Bhangal range.
 But for the trouble taken, it is a very fruitful trek for the people who are looking for isolated and in-tune-with-nature routes.

-The eleven days Bara Bhangal Trek commences from Manali where we traverse through Indrasan and Bara Shigri glacier.
-We trek through Lama Dugh crossing Thanpri Tibba, glimpsing Manali on the run, just in time to reach our destination for the day-Riyali Thach.
-You spend the rest of the days trekking through various routes, glimpsing various beautiful sceneries and on the 7th day reach our final destination.
+The eleven days Bara Bhangal Trek commences from Manali where we traverse through vast meadows and glaciers.
+We start walking from Lama Dugh crossing Thanpri Tibba, glimpsing Manali on the run, just in time to reach our destination for the day-Riyali Thach.
+You spend the rest of the days trekking through various routes, glimpsing various beautiful sceneries and on the 7th day reach our destination of village Bara Bangal

 Day 1: Trek from Manali to Lama Dugh